threlte logo

 <Tile position={[4, 0, 0]} />

-The component <Tile> internally needs to use the position prop in order to set the position of the <T> components.
+That doesn’t work yet.
+The component <Tile> internally needs to make use of the position prop to set the position of its children.
 We can do that by spreading props on the <T.Group> component at the root hierarchy of <Tile>:

 Tile.svelte